Central Vermont Solid Waste Management District

 Repair Services

-• Use cloth towels and napkins.
+• Use cloth towels & napkins

-• Reuse clean aluminum foil.
+• Reuse clean aluminum foil

-• Use rags for cleaning.
+• Use rags for cleaning

-• Use leftovers for subsequent meals.
+• Use leftovers

 • Make soup stock from meal prep scraps: veggies, meat, fat, bones.

-• Freeze ripe fruit for smoothies
+• Freeze older fruit for smoothies

 • Reuse to-go containers to pack lunches or repackage large portions.